 “Sally sells seashells by the seashore.”

 Speaker simulators are an effortless way to alter the tone in exciting ways.
 Along with affecting the tone, it also helps put the source in a different space, which can help seat these often sterile samples in a mix better.
-Most DAWs include stock speaker simulators that you can throw on and run through dozens of different speaker types, cabinet models, and microphone impulse response to choose.
+Most DAWs include stock speaker simulators that you can throw on and run through dozens of different speaker types, cabinet models, and microphone impulse responses to choose from.

 Slap a speaker simulator on one of your tracks, go through some of the presets and see if you like what it does.
 You might not end up using it every time, but there’ll be a time when it makes everything better.